eminjafarli/Scales/README.md

 ### 📌 Features

-Automated Weighing Process
+## Automated Weighing Process

-First measurement records the gross weight (container full).
+• First measurement records the gross weight (container full).

-Second measurement records the tare weight (empty container).
+• Second measurement records the tare weight (empty container).

-Final net weight is calculated automatically (gross – tare).
+• Final net weight is calculated automatically (gross – tare).

-Data Management
+## Data Management

-All transactions are stored in MS SQL Server.
+• All transactions are stored in MS SQL Server.

-Integrated form to enter and review purchase details.
+• Integrated form to enter and review purchase details.

-Receipt Generation
+• Receipt Generation

-A digital check/receipt is generated and provided to the buyer after weighing.
+• A digital check/receipt is generated and provided to the buyer after weighing.

-Authentication & Security

-Secure login system with encrypted passwords.

-JWT-based authentication to protect API endpoints.

-User Interface

-Frontend built with JavaFX.

-Web/API powered by Spring Boot and REST API.

-Styled with Bootstrap for modern design.

 ---